How to Recover Unsaved Excel Files? (Step by Step)

 - If the data is huge then lesser the time you set the more time it will consume while saving the workbook.

-- Auto recovery of older versions of excel workbooks will work only for already saved excel workbooks.
+- Auto recovery of older versions of excel file will work only for already saved excel file.

 This has been a guide to Recover Unsaved Excel Files.
 Here we discuss how to Enable AutoRecover options and recover Unsaved Excel files and Workbooks, etc along with practical examples.
 You may learn more about excel from the following articles –